 4. Total P/N credits may not exceed 12 credit hours.
 This limit does not include courses offered on a P/N only basis.

 Students who are admitted through the Admission by Review process with core course deficiencies will have certain conditions attached to their enrollment at UNL.

 Beyond Classroom Grades

 In all fields of study, students are expected to attain certain grades and other academic accomplishments in the classroom.
 In addition to this, students preparing themselves to be teachers, counselors and for other careers in education, are also reviewed to evaluate their ability to successfully and safely interact with children, parents, potential educational employers, and the community-at-large, whose interest in the education of its children often exceeds its concern for other community and governmental services.

 Student Teaching Placement

-Any student removed from a practicum or student teaching assignment may appeal that decision by submitting a written request to the College Appeals Committee within 30 days of the removal.
-The Appeals Committee will schedule a meeting, request pertinent information from the Director of Field Experiences, and notify the student several days in advance of the scheduled appeal meeting.
-Students are advised of their right to seek legal advice and may personally attend the Appeals Committee meeting.
-The Committee’s decision will be forwarded in writing to the student, to the Director of Field Experience, and to the Dean of the College.
+Any student removed from a practicum or student teaching assignment may appeal that decision by submitting a written request to the CEHS Associate Dean for Academic Affairs within 30 days of the removal.
+The associate dean will convene an appeals committee, request pertinent information from the student and the Director of Professional Experiences, and notify the student several days in advance of the scheduled appeal meeting.
+Students are advised of their right to seek legal advice.
+The Committee’s decision will be forwarded in writing to the student, to the Director of Professional Experiences, and to the Dean of the College.

 Application for a Nebraska Teaching Certificate